Winterizing an Inground Pool

 Remove articles as ladders, hoses, over-the-top skimmers, floats, toys, and so forth.
 If you have any handrails, diving boards, or pool slides that will come in contact with the pool cover, consider removing those, as well.

-Don't forget to remove the automatic pool cleaner, and drain it completely.
+Don't forget to remove the automatic pool cleaner (if you haven't already), and drain it completely.
 Lay the hoses out straight in a non-freezing location, such as a basement or heated garage.

 17. Install Air Pillows

+Although not required to winterize an inground pool, air pillows can alleviate ice expansion and reduce the risk of wall and tile damage in areas that experience a hard freeze.
 Inflate and tie air pillows to a stationary object.
-An average-sized inground pool, 16’ x 32’, typically requires 2-3 air pillows.
-If you are using multiple pillows, tie them together using the grommets located on the pillow's corners.
+An average-sized inground pool, 16’ x 32’, typically requires 2–3 air pillows.
+If you are using multiple pillows, tie them together using the grommets, which are located on the pillow's corners.

 For plaster pools only: tie a floating chlorinator to one of the air pillows.
 It should be set at its lowest rate of feed.